Blog

 • Cortisol and similar adrenal hormones regulate our state of arousal and are increased in order to promote the feeling of fear.

-• GABA is crucial for putting an end to the fear response by inhibiting the nervous system and if a lack is present, it may interfere with one’s ability to stop feeling anxious or fearful.
+• GABA is crucial for putting an end to the fear response by inhibiting the nervous system.
+When GABA levels are insufficient, this process may be impaired, making it more difficult to stop feeling anxious or fearful.

 Anger can be viewed as a mixed emotional state of stress and hostility, sometimes (but not necessarily) coupled with aggression.
-It is strongly associated with dislike, disgust, punishment, judgement and criticism.
+It is strongly associated with dislike, disgust, punishment, judgment, and criticism.

-The sympathetic stress response, or a fight or flight reaction, is the most studied component of anger.
-From this perspective, anger has neurochemical roots in fear and is theorized to be part of an adaptive survival mechanism when facing an imminent threat that causes the organism to defend itself.
-[19]
+The sympathetic stress response, or a fight-or-flight reaction, is the most studied component of anger.
+From this perspective, anger has neurochemical roots in fear and is theorized to be part of an adaptive survival mechanism when facing an imminent threat that causes one to defend oneself.

-While the fight response and heightened aggression are very much characteristic of the anger expressed in animals, humans have a more sophisticated nervous system that allows for anger to be felt in non-threatening situations and without aggression.
-[20]
+While the fight response and heightened aggression are characteristic of the anger expressed in animals, humans have a more sophisticated nervous system that allows anger to be felt in non-threatening situations and without aggression.

-The feeling of anger is generally short lived, however the state can be perpetuated by thought, which is another aspect of anger that separates man from beast.
+The feeling of anger is generally short-lived; however, the state can be perpetuated by thought, which is another aspect of anger that separates humans from animals.
 Unfortunately, fear and anger inhibit cognitive functions by narrowing one’s focus in a way that tends to give rise to more of the same.
-High speed processing occurs in this state with many mental associations being created around the source of provocation from within the confines of this limited, yet highly focused state of arousal.
-This is thought to be another evolutionary advantage for mankind that evolved alongside language and higher order cognitive functions, allowing for verbal fighting and aggressive bargaining tactics.
+High-speed processing occurs in this state, with many mental associations being created around the source of provocation within the confines of this limited, yet highly focused state of arousal.
+This is thought to be another evolutionary advantage for mankind that evolved alongside language and higher-order cognitive functions, allowing for verbal fighting and aggressive bargaining tactics.

 Frustration and irritation are minor forms of anger.
 Frustration occurs when one expects a reward and does not receive the reward in spite of continued effort.
 Irritation is more of a generalized form of anger and can arise with little to no provocation (a bit like anxiety is a spin-off from fear).

-Anger is comprised of many of the same components of fear, such as adrenaline and noradrenaline.
+Anger is composed of many of the same components as fear, such as adrenaline and noradrenaline.

-Patients receiving cytokine therapy reported heightened levels of hostility, anger and irritability, suggesting a role for increased immune activity in contributing toward volatile emotional states like anger.[25]
+Patients receiving cytokine therapy reported heightened levels of hostility, anger, and irritability, suggesting a role for increased immune activity in contributing to volatile emotional states like anger.

 All love tends to begin as a state of stress after a person is attracted to another person or responds well and identifies that other person as unique to them.
 The increased arousal and stress encourage spending time with the special other, as well as the anticipation of reward and the positive feeling produced when with them.
 Spending more time with the other increases feelings of bonding and relaxes this response.

-The stress response to love is a pleasant one and this is because the neurotransmitters involved in stress are moderated with ones that promote trust and security.
-It is also speculated that the initial stress is mostly in response to novelty and that the other chemicals associated with love help one to face an unknown situation with optimism and joy – the reaction to which would normally be one of fear or anxiety.
+The stress response to love is a pleasant one, and this is because the neurotransmitters involved in stress are moderated by ones that promote trust and security.
+It is also speculated that the initial stress is mostly in response to novelty and that the other chemicals associated with love help one to face an unknown situation with optimism and joy, the reaction to which would normally be one of fear or anxiety.

-It is theorized that love is a motivational state that is there to promote survival of oneself and of the species at large through reproduction.
+Love is theorized to be a motivational state that promotes the survival of both the individual and the species through reproduction.
 Those who have long-lived partnerships tend to lead longer lives than those who don’t have a dedicated partner.
-Likewise, maintaining friendships is associated with living longer and being happier on average, while having no friends is associated with depression, loneliness and a decreased lifespan.
+Likewise, maintaining friendships is associated with living longer and being happier on average, while having no friends is associated with depression, loneliness, and a decreased lifespan.

 Rejection in love typically results in anger followed by sadness as the anticipation of reward is first dashed, followed by despondent feelings related to self-punishment.